oemof/oemof-solph/doc/developer_notes.rst

 Documentation
 -------------

-See the documentation of the dev branch at `readthedocs.org <http://oemof.readthedocs.org/en/latest/>`_.
+See the developer version of the documentation of the dev branch at `readthedocs.org <http://oemof.readthedocs.org/en/latest/>`_.